nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 2. Set the filters
     1. You can filters on a set any combination of the 3 attributes listed above
-    2. Note that if you set the same attribute twice (filter by location at 'jurong' then at 'bishan'), the latter value will overwrite.
+    2. Note that if you set the same attribute twice (filter by location at 'jurong' then at 'bishan'), the latter value will overwrite the former.
     3. An example is shown below:

     <img src="images/filter_example.png" width="400" height="300"/>